HL7/hl7.github.io/_docs/01_core_libs-01-multiple-projects.md

 ### Importing multiple projects

-Projects must be added or linked depending on the project build system used for each project. `org.hl7.fhir.core` is a Maven project, and `kindling` is a Gradle project.
+Projects must be added or linked depending on the project build system used for each project. `org.hl7.fhir.core` is a Maven project, and `fhir` is a Gradle project.
 The `README.md` file in each project directory will describe the build system used.

 #### Maven Projects